CRITICAL THEORY WORKSHOP / ATELIER DE THÉORIE CRITIQUE IN PARIS, FRANCE

 Although these activities are oriented toward a graduate level of education, anyone with the requisite background is welcome to apply.
 One of the goals is to create a relatively egalitarian space of collaboration that cuts across the standard academic distinctions between professors and students.
 Participants often include, therefore, very advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.

 The language of instruction is English, but some of the activities take place in French with English summary translations.
-Therefore, it is highly recommended that applicants have a working knowledge of the French language.
+Therefore, it is recommended, but not required, that applicants have a working knowledge of the French language.